 If the Exhibitor's material fails to arrive, or due to other causes beyond his control is prevented from using his space, the exhibitor is nevertheless responsible for his space rental.

-Liability Release and Indemnification: Exhibitor releases the Wisconsin Center District Center, City of Milwaukee, Exhibition Management (WHMA/IPC), its contractors and their respective directors, officers, employees, agents, and members, and each of them, from any claims, liabilities, losses, damages, costs, or expenses relating to or arising out of any injury to any personnel of exhibitor or to any personnel of exhibitor or to any other person or any loss of or damage to any property of exhibitor or any other property where such injury, loss, or damage is incident to, arises out of, or is in any way related to exhibitor's participation in the event, and the exhibitor shall be responsible for any such injury, loss, or damage, and any expenses relating thereto.
-Exhibitor shall indemnify, defend and hold harmless the Wisconsin Center District, City of Milwaukee, Exhibition Management (WHMA/IPC) and its contractors, and their respective directors, officers, employees, agents and members, and each of them, from and against all claims, liabilities, losses, damages, costs or expenses, including reasonable attorney's fees and costs of litigation, relating to or arising out of Exhibitor's participation in the event, provided that the foregoing shall not apply to injury, loss, or damage caused by or resulting directly from the sole negligence of either Exhibition Management or its contractors.
+Liability Release and Indemnification: Exhibitor releases the Wisconsin Center District, Baird Center, City of Milwaukee, Exhibition Management (WHMA/IPC), its contractors and their respective directors, officers, employees, agents, and members, and each of them, from any claims, liabilities, losses, damages, costs, or expenses relating to or arising out of any injury to any personnel of exhibitor or to any personnel of exhibitor or to any other person or any loss of or damage to any property of exhibitor or any other property where such injury, loss, or damage is incident to, arises out of, or is in any way related to exhibitor's participation in the event, and the exhibitor shall be responsible for any such injury, loss, or damage, and any expenses relating thereto.
+Exhibitor shall indemnify, defend and hold harmless the Wisconsin Center District, Baird Center, City of Milwaukee, Exhibition Management (WHMA/IPC) and its contractors, and their respective directors, officers, employees, agents and members, and each of them, from and against all claims, liabilities, losses, damages, costs or expenses, including reasonable attorney's fees and costs of litigation, relating to or arising out of Exhibitor's participation in the event, provided that the foregoing shall not apply to injury, loss, or damage caused by or resulting directly from the sole negligence of either Exhibition Management or its contractors.

-Insurance: WHMA/IPC requires that each exhibitor to maintain general public liability insurance against claims for personal injury, death or property damage incident to, arising out of or in any way connected With the exhibitor's participation in the exhibition, in an amount of not less than one million dollars ($1,000,000) for personal injury, death or property damage in any one occurrence.
-Such insurance maintained by the exhibitor must be issued by an insurance company reasonably acceptable to WHMA/IPC Show Management, include coverage of the indemnification obligations of the exhibitor under the rules and regulations, and shall name WHMA/IPC, Wisconsin Center District, the GSC (general service contractor, and city of Milwaukee as additional insureds.
+Insurance: WHMA/IPC requires that each exhibitor to maintain general public liability insurance against claims for personal injury, death or property damage incident to, arising out of or in any way connected with the exhibitor's participation in the exhibition, in an amount of not less than one million dollars ($1,000,000) for personal injury, death or property damage in any one occurrence.
+Such insurance maintained by the exhibitor must be issued by an insurance company reasonably acceptable to WHMA/IPC Show Management, include coverage of the indemnification obligations of the exhibitor under the rules and regulations, and shall name WHMA/IPC, Wisconsin Center District, the Baird Center, the GSC (general service contractor, and city of Milwaukee as additional insureds.
 Each exhibitor acknowledges that it is responsible for obtaining, for its protection and entirely at its expense, such property insurance for its exhibit and display materials as the exhibitor deems appropriate.
 Any policy providing such property insurance must contain an express waiver by the exhibitor's insurance company of any right of subrogation as to any claims against WHMA/IPC and its representatives.
 Certificates of Insurance shall be furnished to Show Management if requested prior to the show or following any accident or incident.

 Authority of Exhibition Management: WHMA/IPC shall have the power to adopt, amend and enforce all show rules, and regulations with respect to the operation of the Event, including but not limited to those regarding the kind, nature and eligibility of exhibitors and exhibits at the Event.
 Exhibition Management’s decision on such matters shall be final.